-Under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations 2004 (EIRs), you can request any recorded information held by us.
+Under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations (EIRs) 2004, you can request any recorded information held by a public body.
 This includes information held on computers, in emails, datasets, printed or handwritten documents, images, videos and sound recordings.

 Before you make an FOI request

-Before you make an FOI request, you should check this website first.
+Before you make an FOI request, you should check our website to see if the information you require is already available.
 We are committed to the transparent and open publication of information explaining what we do and how we ensure that food is safe.

 - information available by class, such as our priorities, policies and procedures

 - whether information is published on the internet or as a hard copy

 - whether the material is available free of charge or on payment of a fee

 You can check previous published FOI requests via our datasets.
 Some sensitive information is not available to the public.
 If this is the case, we will tell you why we cannot provide some, or all, of the requested information.